 China to add 56 drugs to price-slashing bulk-buy programme

+Adds comments from drugmakers, details on the procurement plan, changes dateline to July 31 from July 30

-BEIJING, July 30 (Reuters) - China has added 56 medicines, including some global blockbuster drugs, to its state bidding programme aimed at procuring key treatments at big discounts in return for offering large-volume state contracts, state agency said.
+BEIJING, July 31 (Reuters) - China has added 56 medicines, including some global blockbuster drugs, to its state bidding programme aimed at procuring key treatments at big discounts in return for offering large-volume state contracts, a state agency said.

-The procurement authorities released late on Wednesday the drug list for the latest round of bidding.
+The procurement authorities released late on Wednesday the list of drugs open to the upcoming round of bidding.

 It includes some products that contributed more than $1 billion each to foreign drugmakers' sales in 2019 but face challenges from generic versions offered by local drugmakers.

-They include AstraZeneca Plc's AZN.L heart disease treatment Brilinta, Pfizer Inc's PFE.N and Bristol Myers Squibb Co's BMY.N blood-thinning blockbuster Eliquis, and Novartis AG's NOVN.S diabetes drug Galvus.
+They include AstraZeneca Plc's AZN.L heart disease treatment Brilinta, blood-thinning blockbuster Eliquis, jointly developed by Pfizer Inc PFE.N and Bristol Myers Squibb Co BMY.N, and Novartis AG's NOVN.S diabetes drug Galvus.

 Beijing has pledged to lower consumer costs of off-patent drugs by pushing forward a national scheme where drugmakers have to go through a bidding process and chop prices low enough to elbow out competitors to be eligible to sell their products at public hospitals in bulk.